How Copays and Deductibles Work

 Family plans add complexity.
 Family plans may have individual and family deductibles.
 One family member might meet their individual deductible while others haven't.
 Some expenses count toward the family deductible once the individual is met; others don't.
 The interactions are not intuitive.

 High deductibles create access barriers.
 High-deductible plans have grown common.
 When you must pay thousands before insurance helps, necessary care may be delayed.
-The cost-sharing mechanism can become a barrier rather than a reasonable skin-in-the-game factor.
+The Commonwealth Fund found that about 45% of insured adults report difficulty affording their deductible, meaning the cost-sharing mechanism can become a barrier rather than a reasonable skin-in-the-game factor.

 Billing timing confuses matters.
 Bills may arrive before insurance has fully processed claims.
 What you're told you owe may not account for deductible progress from other claims processing simultaneously.
 The final amount may differ from initial bills.